caffe2/caffe2.github.io/_docs/intro-tutorial.md

 Composing nets directly is quite tedious, so it is better to use *model helpers* that are Python classes that aid in creating the nets.
 Even though we call it and pass in a single name "my first net", `ModelHelper` will create two interrelated nets:

-1. one that initializes the parameters (ref. init_net)
+1. one that initializes the parameters (ref. param_init_net)
-2. one that runs the actual training (ref. exec_net)
+2. one that runs the actual training (ref. net)

 ```py
 # Create the input data